-An Annual TDM Status Report summarizing the Annual Commute Survey results will be submitted to the city for review.
-The report will identify the effectiveness and any progress of the current plan as well areas in need of improvement.
+An Annual TDM Status Report summarizing the Annual Commute Survey results will be submitted to the City of Sunnyvale for review.
+The report will identify the effectiveness and progress of the current plan as well as areas in need of improvement.
 Changes and improvements shall be proposed based on areas identified as needing improvement.